mmorey/mmorey.github.io/_posts/2013-11-07-new-opportunities-with-wearable-technology.md

 ---
-title: New Opportunities with Wearable Technology
+title: New Opportunities with wearable technology
 layout: post
 description: As the Pebble watch and other wearable devices become ubiquitous new opportunities for innovative user interaction and functionality are being created.
 tags: